ArianeMora/enzyme-tk/README.md

 ### Chai

 Chai is a tool for predicting the structure of a protein and a ligand, this tool outputs the data to a new folder and creates directories based on the id that is passed.
 We return the paths to the specific structure for each id in the returned dataframe.

+Requres the `docko` conda environment to be created.

 ```python
 output_dir = 'tmp/'
 num_threads = 1